vin-bush/EventClassifier/README.md

-Sample using OpenAI models with function calling and json responses
+Semantic kernel sample using OpenAI models with function calling and json responses

 Based on this diagram by R. Jacobs